ap0stader/SSLIVE2019/README.md

 Website Address: *(ssersay.cn)*

-All the source code in this repository (**EXCEPT FOR** the code in src/lib/ folder) is written by The Students Union of GDSYZX.
+All the source code in this repository (**EXCEPT FOR** the code in src/lib/ folder) is written by The Students Union Information Technology Section of Guangdong Experimental High School.

 ---
 网站地址：  *(ssersay.cn)*